-- Abide by and teach the rules of the game in letter and in spirit. - Set a good example for players and spectators to follow. - Respect the integrity and judgment of game officials.
+- Abide by and teach the rules of the game. - Set a good example for players and spectators to follow. - Respect the integrity and judgment of game officials.
 Treating them with respect, even if you disagree with their judgment, will serve to create a positive impression of you and your team. - Display modesty in victory and graciousness in defeat. - Develop a program that rewards participants and spectators for displaying proper sportsmanship and enforces penalties on those who do not abide by sportsmanship standards.